Oliver Stanley: Ministerial career

 He soon came to the attention of the Conservative leaders and held a number of posts in the National Government of the 1930s.
 As Minister of Transport he was responsible for the introduction of a 30 miles per hour speed limit and driving tests for new drivers.
 In May 1938 whilst President of the Board of Trade he achieved a rare distinction in British politics when his brother Lord Stanley became Secretary of State for Dominion Affairs – a rare example of two brothers sitting in the same Cabinet, more so as their father, a former Conservative minister, was still alive.
-Nevertheless, five months later Edward died.
+However, Edward died five months later.
 (Another example is that of two Labour Party brothers, David Miliband and his brother Ed Miliband, who were appointed to the British Cabinet in June 2007.)

 In January 1940 Stanley was appointed Secretary of State for War after the previous incumbent, Leslie Hore-Belisha, had been sacked after falling out with the leading officers.
 Much was expected of Stanley's tenure in this office, for his father had held it during the First World War, but four months later the government fell, and Stanley was replaced by Anthony Eden.
 Churchill offered Stanley the Dominions Office, which Stanley turned down.
 Instead, Churchill made him a personal link with intelligence agencies, notably as founder of the London Controlling Section.
 Two years later Stanley's political fortunes revived when Churchill appointed him Secretary of State for the Colonies, a post which he held until the end of the war.